2000 Market Street

 - “Best Practices for resolving Your Trucking Claims,” an ALFA International Mini-Seminar for NFI, Cherry Hill, N.J. and Reading Pennsylvania, 2014

 Ashley DeVita is an associate in the Philadelphia office of Fowler Hirtzel McNulty & Spaulding.
 An experienced litigator, Ms. DeVita manages all aspects of the handling and defense of commercial transportation, construction accident, and premises and products liability cases.
 She strategizes with clients regarding defense of matters and the optimal approach for early resolution.
 She prepares litigation plans and budgets and handles pleadings, depositions, written discovery, and all mediations and conferences through trial.
-She has also prepared appellate briefs and argued with the New Jersey Appellate Division.
+She has also prepared appellate briefs and argued before the New Jersey Appellate Division.

 Prior to joining FHMS, Ms. DeVita practiced with a regional defense firm, representing clients in a broad array of civil litigation, including commercial transportation, premises liability, consumer debt collection, and medical negligence matters.